 Only after you understand your prospect’s situation and the challenges of their IT environment, you can pick up the phone and talk about a solution.

-Check out DiscoverOrg’s Scoops feature, which alerts you to leadership moves, acquisitions, vendor changes, and other initiative which signal buying events.
+And if you have access to more robust data on buyer intent and opportunity, look for leadership moves, acquisitions, vendor changes, and other initiative which signal buying events.

 2. Do know the industry of your target CIO.